Blue Shield of California health insurance review and ratings 2023

 Blue Shield of California

-Blue Shield started in 1938 when the California Medical Association House of Delegates created the California Physicians’ Service (CPS).
+Blue Shield of California was founded in 1939 by the California Medical Association.
 By 1940, more than 20,000 Californians had subscribed, and some 5,000 physicians joined the healthcare service plan

-Blue California, as it’s also known, became one of the founders of the National Association of Blue Shield plans in 1946, which was later renamed the Blue Cross and Blue Shield Association.
+Blue Shield of California became one of the founders of the National Association of Blue Shield plans in 1946, which was later renamed the Blue Cross and Blue Shield Association.

-It has a strong reputation for investing back into the community through its Blue Shield of California Foundation.
+It has a strong reputation for investing back into the community through its Corporate Citizenship Program and Blue Shield of California Foundation.

 Resources & Methodology